Sea Fishing in Cornwall

 Bass fishing in Cornwall is excellent both from the North and South Coast, although the north tends to be superior due to the constant churning of the seas.
 Bass are brutal beauties in shining camouflage, hidden against the glimmer of the water’s surface.
 Cast your lure or bait just beyond the waves if you can, or else around the mouth of an estuary.
 Fish at dusk and dawn especially.
 While anyone has a chance at catching bass, I never caught any until I started targeting them with modern lure gear.

 With that in mind, the Fiish Minnow must be mentioned, since it’s annoyingly effective and undeniably the best paddle tail, to the degree that many bass anglers use little else.
-The lure is great at evading snags, but does burn a whole in your pocket.
-Some reasonably priced alternatives include these paddle tails and these hard lures.
+The lure is great at evading snags, casts and moves beautifully and produces fish consistently.

 Mackerel Fishing Cornwall

 Mackerel are pelagic species, which means they spend their lives swimming in the open seas.
 Some species have territories they stick to but mackerel are no such fish.
 For this reason, they tend to either be ‘in’ big-time or not at all.
-When this delicious and hard fighting oily fish is in, there is often a party of fish activity.
+When this delicious and hard-fighting oily fish is in, there is often a party of fish activity.
 Expect hands covered in scales, strings of mackerel being pulled out on feathers four at a time.
-A special hack for catching more of these fish is to use Japanese Sabiki feathers rather than the standard feathers you find in tackle shops.
-Sabiki feathers have smaller hooks which results in more hook ups.
-The size 1o’s which come on most mackerel feathers are considered too large by most competition anglers I know.
+If you’re looking for a basic fishing set up the kit recommended below is sufficient.

 Harbour & Pier Fishing in Cornwall